 One of the primary landforms that is produced by a transform boundary is a fault.
 Typically known as strike-slip faults, they build up pressure when friction prevents them from sliding until the pressure exceeds the force of the friction and results in an earthquake.

-The most well-known of transform boundaries -- the San Andreas fault -- connects the East Pacific Rise, a divergent zone to the south, with the South Gorda, Juan de Fuca and Explorer Ridge, divergent zones to the north.
+The most well-known of transform boundaries -- the San Andreas fault -- connects the East Pacific Rise, a divergent zone to the south, with the South Gorda, Juan de Fuca plate, a smaller, older plate consisting of all three boundary types and Explorer Ridge, to the north.
 Viewed from the air, the fault line is represented by a linear, shallow trough.
 From the ground, the fault line can be identified by several characteristic landforms, including long straight escarpments, narrow ridges and small ponds formed by settling.

 Oceanic Fracture Zones

 Most transform boundaries lie on the seafloor.
 These oceanic fracture zones form large valleys, or trenches that connect spreading oceanic ridges.
 These features can extend anywhere from 100 miles to more than 1,000 miles, reaching depths of up to five miles.
 The Clarion, Molokai and Pioneer fracture zones, located off the west coast of California and Mexico, are prime examples.
 While these zones are currently inactive, their scars provide a graphic reminder of the power transform boundaries pose to alter the Earth’s landscape.

 The Dead Sea Rift represents the combination of a rift with a transform boundary.
 The rift itself, a continuation of the African Rift, forms the valley through which the Jordan River flows.
 However, this rift is also the location of a transform boundary, where the Arabian Plate is sliding past the Sinai-Israeli Plate.